Conant-Hack-Club/Conant-Hack-Club-2019-2020/README.md

 - Cross Site Scripting (XSS) - vulnerabilities
 - machine learning - basic image recognition (CNNS) and doodle creation (RNNS)
 - APIs - News, Google Maps, Weather
+- simulations in python
+- web scraping with python
+- starting to do some machine learning in python